maihd/fun-with-sdl3/README.md

 ## Todos
 - Cmake with Clang
-- Image rendering
 - Simple framework
 - Simple immediate mode GUI for debugging, testing
 - Hot reloading
 - Android
-- iOS: build succeed, but no Info.plist to install on the phone
 - Advanced: Vietnamese typing
 - Advanced: Avoid create text when dynamic rendering text, using glyph to get texcoords